MUTATIONS in PLANTS

 Peloria where normally bilaterally symmetric flower petals take on radial symmetry.
 They are then said to be

-Fasciation is where some part of the plant is erroneously repeated in a line, resulting in either several fused stems in a linear bundle (like ribbon cable) or multiple flowerheads, again repeated in a linear fashion so as to resemble a much wider flower.
+Fasciation is where some part of the plant is erroneously repeated in a long line, resulting in either several fused stems in a linear bundle (like computer ribbon-cable) or multiple flowerheads, again repeated in a linear fashion so as to resemble a much wider flower.
+Think the old-style toilet brush.
 Fasciation is derived from the latin Fasces meaning a flat bundle of wooden sticks.

-Fasciation is a result of an aberration in the apical meristem - the growing tip of the shoot which consists of undifferentiated cells (cells which have not yet been assigned as those for petals, veins, anthers, etc etc).
-The apical meristem can become damaged (by several means - physical damage by insects, fungi, bacteria, nuclear radiation, weed-killers, un-suitable growing conditions, heavy metals in the soil, etc) when disrupted growth can occur.
+Fasciation is a result of an aberration in the apical meristem - the growing tip of the shoot which consists of undifferentiated cells (cells which have not yet been assigned to grow into petals, veins, anthers, etc etc).
+The apical meristem can become damaged (by several means - physical damage by insects, fungi, bacteria, nuclear radiation, weed-killers, un-suitable growing conditions, heavy metals in the soil, etc).
+When such damage is occasioned disrupted growth can occur.
 Fasciation can be one result of this abnormal growth pattern.
-Fasciation can affect just the stem, just the flowerhead, or both together where the whole plant can be fasciated.
+Fasciation can affect just the stem, just the flowerhead, or both together.
+Sometimes the whole plant can be fasciated.

 Fasciation can also be an inherited condition, where several nearby Daisies or Dandelions (or any other plants) are fasciated.
 A few plants sold horticulturally have been specially bred to be fasciated, such as the Amaranth known as Cockscomb celosia which has gaudy colourful fasciated flowerheads.
 The